apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HighWatermark defines the high watermark threshold for the volume space usage.</p>
+<p>Defines the high watermark threshold for the volume space usage.</p>
-<p>If there is any specified volumes who&rsquo;s space usage is over the threshold, the pre-defined &ldquo;LOCK&rdquo; action
+<p>If the space usage of any specified volume exceeds this threshold, a pre-defined &ldquo;LOCK&rdquo; action
-will be triggered to degrade the service to protect volume from space exhaustion, such as to set the instance as read-only.
-And after that, if all volumes&rsquo; space usage drops under the threshold later, the pre-defined &ldquo;UNLOCK&rdquo; action will be performed to recover the service normally.
+will be triggered.
+This action degrades the service to protect the volume from space exhaustion, for example, by setting the instance to read-only.</p>
+<p>If the space usage of all volumes drops below the threshold, a pre-defined &ldquo;UNLOCK&rdquo; action
+will be performed to restore the service to normal operation.
-Cannot be updated.</p>
+Note: This field cannot be updated.</p>
 </td>
 </tr>
 </tbody>